hpparvi/PyTransit/README.md

 Examples
 --------
-Calculate projected distance for a circular or eccentric orbit given time t:
+Calculate projected distance for a circular or eccentric orbit given time t, transit center time t0, period p, scaled semi-major axis a, inclination i, eccentricity e, and argument of periastron w:

     import numpy as np
     import pytransit.orbits_f as of